Bitbucket Secret Scanning (Step-by-Step)

 - Reviewed

 From the main scan dashboard, click a project that Soteri found to store sensitive information.
 The project will display a list of repositories where secrets were stored.
-Click the repository that you’d like to review, and Soteri displays the number of secrets found next to each branch name.
+Click the repository you'd like to review, and Soteri displays the number of secrets found next to each branch name.

 6. After Retroactive Scan, Go Preventative